AICC/CMI-5_Spec_Current/best_practices/index.md

 ### Best Practice #{% increment bpCount %} – Fetch URLs

 * The Fetch URL should be unique for each session.
-* The Fetch URL should only return an auth token on the first call.
-(Subsequent calls should return an error – i.e. it should be a “one time use” URL)
+* The Fetch URL must only return an auth token on the first call.
+(Subsequent calls must return an error – i.e. it should be a “one time use” URL)
 * The Fetch URL should not reuse auth tokens.
 * The Fetch URL should return a 4xx HTTP error if an HTTP method other than POST is used.
+* Since the Fetch URL can only be called once, the auth token should be stored in non-volatile storage (see best practice "Persist AU Session State")

 ### Best Practice #{% increment bpCount %} – AU Mastery Score